rschristopher/ischristtrue.com/src/who-is-christ.md

 The story of Christ and His life is exactly that story.
 It is our story.
 From the fall of man to our redemption through the life and death of Christ.

 And in this story do we also learn the nature of ourselves and our purpose.
 For the God of all condescended down to us, the Almighty, born in a manger.
 A child like any other -- for we are created in the image and likeness of God.
 God could not be contained in all the stars and all the galaxies in the universe, but was born as a mere human child in Bethlehem.
-Such condescension by the Almighty reveals the terrifying truth of our divine purpose, for it simultaneously lifts us up into the holy of holies.
+The condescension by the Almighty is then followed by Christ's ascension, which reveals the terrifying truth of our created purpose.
+For man is now lifted up beyond the holy of holies.
 And we begin to understand what it means to be made in the image and likeness of God.